 How to Revive Your Compost Pile

-With this unusual and unprecedented warm weather encompassing the eastern two thirds of the country, many minds have drifted from the grey and sluggish feelings of winter to the bright and active thoughts of spring!
+When unusual and unprecedented warm weather encompasses the eastern two-thirds of the country, many minds drift from the grey and sluggish feelings of winter to the bright and active thoughts of spring!

-Although the warm weather is causing buds to explode everywhere, brightening up the brown landscape of late winter, it is still too early in many locations to start planting your gardens.
-But, it isn't too early to start planning ahead.
-One preparation you can take, which will get you out in the garden and benefit your plants this spring and summer, is composting!
+Although this surprise warm weather causes buds to explode everywhere, brightening up the brown landscape of late winter, it may still be too early in many locations to start planting your gardens.
+But, it is never too early to start planning ahead.
+One thing that will get you out in the garden and benefit your plants in the spring and summer, is composting!

-If you haven’t started already you should try.
+If you haven’t started composting already, you should try.
 It not only cuts down on waste in your garbage bag but also offers great topsoil for your vegetable garden, potted plants, and flowers!

 - Make sure moisture level stays the same, you don’t want it too wet and you definitely don’t want it too dry!

-- Finally when adding food scraps and other organic material break up into small pieces to increase surface area exposed to decomposition.
+- Finally, when adding food scraps and other organic materials break up into small pieces to increase the surface area exposed to decomposition.

 Step One: Evaluation

 The first thing you have to do is get outside and take note at how your compost pile, or bin, fared during the winter.
 Is there any usable compost already at the bottom?
 Did any large debris, like branches, damage or fall into the pile?
 Is the compost bin still sturdy?
 Does it need a tune up?
 Or even need to be replaced?
 Although these questions will gather in your mind before you begin adding more material to the compost pile.

 Step Two: Mix It Up